Music technology development

 Discovery

-We review your deal types, royalty structures, catalogue scale, and distribution requirements.
+We review your deal types, royalty structures, catalog scale, and distribution requirements.
 We identify the specific calculation edge cases and metadata standards that apply to your operation before we commit to an architecture or a price.

 2. 02